-- Verification (such as a transcript) of having completed English 12 or equivalent with a minimum "C" grade. - Special Admission students must complete 65 hours of relevant volunteer experience with an individual with a developmental disability during their first semester.
-To continue in the program, they must submit a Volunteer Experience Record (available at http:// blogs.cnc.bc.ca/cass) and apply for full admission.
+- Verification (such as a transcript) of English 12 (with a final grade of at least "C") or equivalent - Special Admission students must complete 65 hours of relevant volunteer experience with an individual with a developmental disability in a classroom setting during their first semester.
+To continue in the program, they must submit a Volunteer Experience Record (available at blogs.cnc.bc.ca/cass) and apply for full admission.

-English 12 or equivalent: If you don't have English 12 or equivalent with a minimum "C" grade, you must write an English test at CNC.
-It's your responsibility to contact CNC's Centre for Student Success (1-800-371-8111, ext.
+English 12 or equivalent:

+If you don't have English 12 or equivalent with a minimum "C" grade, you must write an English test at CNC.
+It's your responsibility to contact CNC's Testing and Tutoring Services (1-800-371-8111, ext.
 5837) and arrange to write this test.
 If your results don't meet the required level, you must upgrade before admission to the program.

 CASS 110 Communication Skills

-CASS 120 Human Diversity:

-A Disability Perspective
+CASS 120 Human Diversity: A Disability Perspective

-CASS 130 Ethical Foundations of
+CASS 130 Ethical Foundations of Practice

-Practice

-CASS 140 Positive Approaches to

-Teaching and Learning:
+CASS 140 Positive Approaches to Teaching and Learning: Part I

-Part I

-CASS 145 Positive Approaches to

-Teaching and Learning:
+CASS 145 Positive Approaches to Teaching and Learning: Part II

-Part II

-CASS 150 Life Planning and Suppor
+CASS 150 Life Planning and Support Systems

-Systems
+CASS 160 Physical Care

-CASS 180 Supporting Literacy in
+CASS 180 Supporting Literacy in Diverse Classrooms

-Diverse Classrooms

 CASS 189 Approved elective

-CASS 195 Practicum - Education
+CASS 195 Practicum - Education Assistant

-Assistant

-Note 1: For information on approved electives, contact CNC Counselling and Advising.
+Note 1: For information on approved electives, contact CNC Academic Advising.
 They must be equivalent to 3.0 credits at a post-secondary level of instruction.

 Note 2: Qualified students who are working Education Assistants may register in CASS 195 in either semester.
 Students who require school practicum placements must register in the Spring semester only.
-Although we do our best to provide practicum placements, they are subject to availability.
+Although we do our best to provide practicum placements, they are subject to 78 availability.
 Placements are not guaranteed.

-Note 3: The ability to use e-mail, the internet and MS Office (Word and PowerPoint), as well as easy access to a computer with high speed internet is highly recommended for success in these online courses.
+Note 3: The ability to use e-mail, the internet and MS Office (Word and PowerPoint), as well as easy access to a computer with high speed internet is highly recommended for success in these courses.